ringcentral/integration-blog/_posts/2019-02-26-data-security-of-salesforce.md

 `org-wide` specify the default level of access each records, if you defined this setting with *public*, All users can view on the record, but if you set with *private*, users except for the record owner whether can see it was controlled by `Role hierarchies` and `Sharing rules`.

 `Role hierarchies` ensure managers have access to the same records as their subordinates.
-Each role in the hierarchy represents a level of data access that a user or group of users needs.
+Each role in the hierarchy represents the level of data access for a user or a group of users.

-`Sharing rules` and `Manual sharing` give some user access to records they don’t own or can’t normally see.
+`Sharing rules` and `manual sharing` give some user access to records they don’t own or can’t normally see.

 ### Example

-If company X has 5 sales teams, each team has 1 manager, and also 1 super manager for all managers.
+If company X has 5 sales teams, each team has 1 manager, and there is 1 super manager for all managers.

 Role hierarchy should be: